chelseapickett/python-challenge/README.md

 - Greatest increase in profits
 - Greatest decrease in profits

-The script prints these results in the terminal and also exports a file (new.csv) with the results.
+The script prints these results in the terminal and also exports a file (`Analysis/new.csv`) with the results.

 The second dataset examined was PyPoll, a voter dataset which has three columns: ballot id, county and candidate.
 The script created for this data set analyzes and calculates:
 - the total number of votes cast,
 - the candidates who received votes,
 - the total number of votes each candidate received
 - the percentage of votes each candidate received
-- candidate who received the most votes.
+- the candidate who received the most votes.

-This script also prints in the terminal and exports a file (election_results.csv) with the results.
+This script also prints in the terminal and exports a file (`Analysis/election_results.csv`) with the results.